Dinesh D'Souza

-Dinesh Joseph D'Souza (/dɪˈnɛʃ dəˈsuːzə/; born April 25, 1961) is an Indian-American right-wing political commentator, author, filmmaker, and conspiracy theorist.
-He has written over a dozen books, several of them New York Times best-sellers.
+Dinesh Joseph D'Souza (/dɪˈnɛʃ dəˈsuːzə/; born April 25, 1961) is an Indian-American right-wing political commentator, conspiracy theorist, author, and filmmaker.
+He has made several films and written over a dozen books, several of them New York Times best-sellers.

-In 2012, D'Souza released the documentary film 2016: Obama's America, an anti-Barack Obama polemic based on his 2010 book The Roots of Obama's Rage; it earned $33 million, making it the highest-grossing conservative documentary of all time and one of the highest-grossing documentaries of any kind.
-He has since released five other documentary films: America: Imagine the World Without Her (2014), Hillary's America (2016), Death of a Nation (2018), Trump Card (2020) and 2000 Mules (2022).
-D'Souza's films and commentary have generated considerable controversy due to their promotion of conspiracy theories and falsehoods, as well as for their incendiary nature.

-Born in Mumbai, D'Souza moved to the United States as an exchange student and graduated from Dartmouth College.
+Born in Mumbai, India to Catholic parents, D'Souza moved to the United States as an exchange student and graduated from Dartmouth College.
 He was a policy adviser in the administration of President Ronald Reagan and has been affiliated with the American Enterprise Institute and the Hoover Institution.
 He became a naturalized citizen in 1991.
-From 2010 to 2012, he was president of The King's College, a Christian school in New York City, until he resigned after an alleged adultery scandal.
+From 2010 to 2012, he was president of The King's College, a Christian school in New York City, until he resigned after an alleged adultery scandal, after he shared a hotel room with a woman he referred to as his fiancée; both were married, but had separated from their respective spouses.

-In 2012, D'Souza contributed $10,000 to the Senate campaign of Wendy Long on behalf of himself and his wife, agreeing in writing to attribute that contribution as $5,000 from his wife and $5,000 from him.
-He directed two other people to give Long a total of $20,000 in addition, which he agreed to reimburse, and later did.
-At the time, the Election Act limited campaign contributions to $5,000 from any individual to any one candidate.
-Two years later, D'Souza pleaded guilty in federal court to one felony charge of using a "straw donor" to make the illegal campaign contribution.
-He was sentenced to eight months in a halfway house near his home in San Diego, five years' probation, and a $30,000 fine.
+In 2012, D'Souza released the conspiracist political film 2016: Obama's America, an anti-Barack Obama polemic based on his 2010 book The Roots of Obama's Rage.
+He has since released five other conspiracist films: America: Imagine the World Without Her (2014), Hillary's America (2016), Death of a Nation (2018), Trump Card (2020) and 2000 Mules (2022).
+D'Souza's films and commentary have generated considerable controversy due to their promotion of conspiracy theories and falsehoods, as well as for their incendiary nature.

+In 2014, D'Souza pleaded guilty in federal court to one felony charge of using a "straw donor" to make an illegal campaign contribution.
 In 2018, D'Souza was issued a pardon by President Donald Trump.